Regularization after retention in ultrahigh dimensional linear regression models

-Since data driven methods for tuning parameter selection introduce extra randomness into the entire variable selection process, we report the oracle performance of each method for fair comparison.
-Specifically, for lasso, Ada-lasso, the regularization steps of SIS-lasso, RAR and MRAR, we check if there exists at least one estimator on the solution path recovering sign sparsity pattern.
-For SIS-lasso and ISIS-lasso, we select the top $\lfloor n/\log n\rfloor$ variables with the largest absolute marginal correlation in the first step.
-For Ada-lasso, following \citet{huang2008adaptive}, we choose the weights $w_j=1/|\hat\beta_j^M|$.
+The simulation results are shown in Tables \ref{tableone} and \ref{tabletwo} in which the $(n, p_n)$ pair sequence is listed on the top row of each scenario in the Tables.
+The subscript for RAR, RAR+, RAR(MC+) and RAR+(MC+) in the tables denotes the number of permutations in the retention step.
+For RAR(MC+) and RAR+(MC+), we only show the results with $30$ permutations by noting that their improvement over RAR and RAR+ respectively is insensitive to the permutation numbers.

 For Scenario 1, SIS-lasso fails to recover the sparsity pattern in both 1(A) and 1(B), due to that some signals and noises have correlations in similar magnitude with the response.
-ISIS-lasso substantially improves the performance of SIS-lasso and has similar performance as lasso.
-The possible reason why it does not show clear advantage over lasso is that the discrete stochastic process of the iterative algorithm may induce too much randomness.
-Ada-lasso is outperformed by lasso for both 1(A) and 1(B), with the possible reason being that the weights are close to infinity for signals with small marginal correlation.
-Both RAR and MRAR work very well in 1(A).
-For 1(B), RAR fails due to that there are noises with very large marginal correlation while MRAR still has competitive performance.
-The performance for both RAR and MRAR is not much affected by the number of permutations.
-Note that MRAR with any number of permutations provides better performance than any non-RAR methods in both 1(A) and 1(B) across all $(n,p_n)$ pairs.
+ISIS-lasso substantially improves the performance of SIS-lasso and has similar performance as Lasso.
+The possible reason why it does not show clear advantage over Lasso is that the discrete stochastic process of the iterative algorithm may induce too much randomness.
+Ada-lasso is outperformed by Lasso for both 1(A) and 1(B), with the possible reason being that the weights are close to infinity for signals with small marginal correlation.
+Both RAR and RAR+ work very well in 1(A).
+For 1(B), RAR fails due to that there are noises with very large marginal correlation while RAR+ still has competitive performance.
+It is clear from Table \ref{tableone} that the performance of RAR+ is more stable than that of RAR when the number of permutations changes, which verifies the theoretical results in Theorem 2.
+In addition, note that RAR+ with any number of permutations provides better performance than any non-RAR methods in both 1(A) and 1(B) across almost all $(n,p_n)$ pairs.
+We also observe that the non-convex methods (SCAD and MC+) outperform Lasso.
+Accordingly, RAR(MC+) and RAR+(MC+) typically have better performance than RAR and RAR+, respectively.
+Similar phenomenon can be observed regarding the comparison of SIS-lasso v.s.
+SIS-MC+ and ISIS-lasso v.s.
+ISIS-MC+.
+Moreover, the performance of screen and clean is inferior to that of RAR+, for all three versions considered.
+This is possibly because the approach splits the data into three parts and uses different parts for screen and clean, hence the sample size in each step is significantly reduced, leading to the loss of power for detecting signals (see Wasserman and Roeder (2009) for the detailed implementation).